Sea2Data/FDAtools/stoxReca/README.md

-lengthDistributions | example for extracting length distributions from ECA. coastalCod | example for running Reca with stock-splitting from Rstox. stoxFilters | example for solving some tricky filtering needs.
+lengthDistributions | example for extracting length distributions from ECA. coastalCod | example for running Reca with stock-splitting from Rstox. stoxFilters | example for solving some tricky filtering needs. logbookAdjustedLandings | examples for running Reca with logbook-adjusted landings